iamjohnnym/callbacks/README.md

 ### To-Do

--Better error handling for web interface and the API -User Login
+- Better error handling for web interface and the API
+- User Login
--Admin Panel
+- Admin Panel
--Consistant updates to the callback list
+- Consistant updates to the callback list
--~~Email threading~~
+- ~~Email threading~~
--Consider migrating the database to mongodb -Pageination
+- Consider migrating the database to mongodb
+- Pageination
--Commenting Code
+- Commenting Code
--Refractor**
+- Refractor**